URJ HELLER HIGH

 - Northern Adventure includes kayaking, visiting Druze village for a cultural and culinary experience

 - Eilat trip includes Bedouin experience, camel riding, snorkeling, and desert hiking

 - Students live on a kibbutz, located right outside Jerusalem, in an organic Israeli environment

 - Excellent accommodations in the kibbutz hotel.
-Each suite is air-conditioned and has a private balcony
+Each suite is air-conditioned, has a private balcony, and Wifi.

 - 100% kosher, high quality food with varied menus and sensitivity to students with special diets